LEARNING ON THE FLY

 - Facing A New Problem – When faced with a new problem, try to find out what causes it.
 Keep asking why, see how many causes you can come up with, and how many categories you can put them in.
 This increases the chance of a better solution because you can see more associations.
 Look for arrangements in data; don’t just collect information.
 To better understand new and difficult learning, put it in categories that make sense to you.

-- Look For The Nature Of The Problem – Figure out the main elements of the problem and work to solve them.
+- Look For the Nature of the Problem – Figure out the main elements of the problem and work to solve them.
 The less effective focus on desired solutions and either work in the reverse or focus on the surface facts.
 Look for the principles of what you’re working on and search the past for comparisons.
-Moving backwards and asking a wider question will help in finding solutions.
+Moving backward and asking a wider question will help in finding solutions.

 - Follow Experts – Find an expert in your business area and find out how they think and solve new problems.
 Ask them what are the essential things they look for.
 What are the major skills they look for in considering people’s proficiency in this area?
 What are the main questions they ask about a problem; how they would suggest you go about learning quickly in that particular area.

-- Thinking Only Of Solutions – In studies of problem-solving usually solutions outweigh questions.
-Most meetings on a problem start with people offering solutions.
+- Thinking Only of Solutions – In studies of problem-solving, usually, solutions outweigh questions.
+Similarly, most meetings on a problem start with people offering solutions.
 Early solutions are usually not the best.
-Set-aside half of the time for questions and the other half for solutions.
+Set aside half of the time for questions and the other half for solutions.
 Asking more questions early helps you rethink the problem and come up with varied and more logical solutions.

 Learning on The Fly is Important in Business